Timeline of the Chester Springs Studio at Yellow Springs

 - 1737- The “Walking Purchase” dispossessed the Lenape of vast territories in Pennsylvania and forces them out of their ancestral homeland

-- 1764– Philadelphia silversmith John Bayly acquires the village and leases the property.
+- September 6th, 1764– Philadelphia silversmith John Bayly acquires the village and leases the property.
 He improves and enlarges the tavern (which is currently known as the Brick Room in the Washington Building).
 Stagecoach service established to the Springs.
+The barn that would become the CSS studio is likely part of this purchase.

 The American Revolutionary War